Asbestos Law - Asbestosis and Mesothelioma - cause, symptoms and law

 ability that such injury would result from plaintiffs exposure to asbestos).
 See gener

-ally Rosenberg, supra note 1 (advocating a proportionality rule to compensate plain
+Rosenberg, supra note 1 (advocating a proportionality rule to compensate plain

 tiffs for the increased risk of cancer caused by exposure to toxic substances); Note,